 We would like to clarify the basis of our GACP program.
 Since there is no official accreditation for GACP certification, our program is based on the following:

-3. Accredited laboratory test reports: To further verify may ACS require laboratory testing of your samples.
+4. Accredited laboratory test reports: To further verify may ACS require laboratory testing of producer samples.
 We only accept results from accredited laboratories that are recognized by ILAC (International Accreditation Laboratory Council).

 Our GACP approval certification is valid for one year; after which you will need to reapply to maintain your certification.
 We take our responsibility seriously, and we conduct regular audits and inspections to ensure that facility continues to meet our certification requirements.